nuvolaris/nuvolaris-documentation/Install_Ubuntu.md

 - firewall opened for port 80 and 443
 - the `<public-dns-name>` of the instance, or at least a public IP address

 **NOTE** if you do not have a public DNS name for your virtual machine but only an IP address, you can use `nip.io` to get one.
-If you IP address is `1.2.3.4` then you can use `1-2-3-4.nip.io` as a `<public-dns-name>`.
+If your IP address is `1.2.3.4` then you can use `1-2-3-4.nip.io` as a `<public-dns-name>`.

 Use ssh to log into the instance, according the instructions of your cloud provider.

 ## Install MicroK8s

-First, let's install `microk8s` with `snap` and give access to our user to  `microk8s:
+First, let's install `microk8s` with `snap` and give access to our user to  `microk8s`.
+In the following command replace `<current-user>` with the name of the current user:

 ```
 sudo snap install microk8s --classic
 sudo microk8s enable hostpath-storage ingress dns
-sudo usermod -a -G microk8s ubuntu
+sudo usermod -a -G microk8s <current-user>
 newgrp microk8s
 ```

-Now get the `kubectl` tool  and and the configuration:
+Now get the `kubectl` tool and generate the configuration:

 ```
 mkdir ~/.kube